jhunter533/jhunter533.github.io/_projects/4_project.md

 ---
 layout: page
 title: Machine Learning
-description: The Basics: Supervised
+description: The Basics of Supervised
 img:
-importance: 3
+importance: 4
 category: Personal
 ---
 I began to dive into the realm of machine learning.
 As with any beginner area project I started with simple benchmarking level projects.
 This primarily included MNIST and EMNIST.